oonisim/AWS-CloudFormation/README.md

 Overview
 ---------------------
-3 tier system with the front-end Elastic Load Balancer spraying the requests to two web servers.
-Then Web -> App -> DB.
+CF template to create a sample 3 tier system with the front-end Elastic Load Balancer spraying the requests to two web servers.

 * Security Groups are filtering accesses between the layers with inbound/outbound rules.
 * Connections from inside the VPC go through the NAT gateway, hence no direct IP/socket exposures.